What is Diamond Carat/Carat Weight

 Expert tip:

 Minor differences in carat weight can have a disproportionate impact on the cost.
-For example, two diamonds can look nearly identical, but one will cost several hundred dollars more even if it differs by 0.1 carats.
+For example, two diamonds can look nearly identical, but one will cost several hundred dollars more even if it differs by 0.1 carat.
 It can help to put the diamond you want side-by-side with one that’s 10 or 15 points less, to see that there isn’t as much of a difference as you thought – and it can save you thousands of dollars.

-Diamond Carat Size Chart.
+Diamond Carat Size Chart

 This printout illustrates how diamonds of different Carat weights will appear from the top.